saad2134/donor-sync/README.md

 # 🩸 Donor Sync: Blood Bank Management System

-A comprehensive web-based platform that connects blood donors directly with hospitals, ensuring quick and efficient blood donation.
-It manages databases for donors, hospitals, and active donor organizations, streamlining the process and improving healthcare accessibility.
+A comprehensive web-based and webapp platform that connects blood donors directly with hospitals, ensuring quick and efficient blood donation.
+It manages databases for donors, hospitals, and active donor organizations, streamlining the process and improving healthcare accessibility, with seamless connectivity between Donors,Patients,Hospitals and Organizations.

 ## 💡 Google Developer Group (GDG) on Campus Solution Challenge India
 - Sustainable Development Goal (SDG): 3.
 Good health and well being.